devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 IMPORTANT: You should change your root password since it is now internet accessible.

+## Google OAuth2

+To be able to create a new GKE Cluster via GitLab, you need to configure Gitlab to be able to authenticate with Google.
+See the [Google Oauth2 howto](/doc/howto/google-oauth2.md) for instructions.

 ## Conclusion

 Now with this configuration you will have an internet accessible GitLab